Monty Python: After Python reunions

 Left to right: Palin, Gilliam, Jones, Idle, Cleese (pictured in 2014).

 Since The Meaning of Life, their last project as a team, the Pythons have often been the subject of reunion rumours.
 In 1988 Monty Python won the BAFTA Award for Outstanding British Contribution To Cinema, with four of the six Pythons (Jones, Palin, Gilliam and Chapman) collecting the award.
 The final appearance of all six together occurred during the 1989 Parrot Sketch Not Included – 20 Years of Monty Python TV special.
-The death of Chapman in October 1989 put an end to the speculation of any further reunions.
+Chapman's death in October 1989 put an end to the speculation of any further reunions.
 However, there were several occasions after 1989 when the remaining five members gathered together for appearances — albeit not formal reunions.
 In 1996 Jones, Idle, Cleese, and Palin were featured in a film adaptation of The Wind in the Willows, which was later renamed Mr. Toad's Wild Ride.
 In 1997, Palin and Cleese rolled out a new version of the "Dead Parrot sketch" for Saturday Night Live.

 Monty Python were the inaugural recipients of the Empire Inspiration Award in 1997.
 Palin, Jones and Gilliam received the award on stage in London from Elton John while Cleese and Idle appeared via satellite from Los Angeles.
 In 1998, during the US Comedy Arts Festival, where the troupe were awarded the AFI Star Award by the American Film Institute, the five remaining members, along with what was purported to be Chapman's ashes, were reunited on stage for the first time in 18 years.
 The occasion was in the form of an interview called Monty Python Live at Aspen, (hosted by Robert Klein, with an appearance by Eddie Izzard) in which the team looked back at some of their work and performed a few new sketches.
 On 9 October 1999, to commemorate 30 years since the first Flying Circus television broadcast, BBC2 devoted an evening to Python programmes, including a documentary charting the history of the team, interspersed with new sketches by the Monty Python team filmed especially for the event.